laravel-shift/blueprint-docs/source/docs/controller-statements.md

 <a name="store-statement"></a>
 **store**
-TODO: Generates a statement to [flash data](https://laravel.com/docs/session#flash-data) to the session.
+Generates a statement to [store data](https://laravel.com/docs/7.x/session#storing-data) to the session.
 Blueprint will slugify the `value` as the session key and expands the reference as the session value.

 For example: